Logan (film): Accolades

-Future
+Franchise

 Cancelled spin-off

 In October 2017, it was reported that director James Mangold had begun writing a sequel to Logan, tentatively titled Laura, focusing on Laura and the continuation of her story, with Logan being represented with archive footage of Jackman.
 After Disney's acquisition of Fox was finalized in 2019, all X-Men films in development were stalled, leaving the future of Laura uncertain.
 In November 2019, Mangold said he did not think the project would be happening, and that he believed the studio would be trying to figure out where to go in the future with the characters, particularly with Wolverine.

 Marvel Cinematic Universe

-Jackman and Keen reprised their roles in the Marvel Studios film Deadpool & Wolverine (2024), which is set after the events of Logan.
-The film opens with Wade Wilson having traveled to the film's reality and visiting Logan's grave in North Dakota before using his adamantium skeleton to fight off a team of agents from the Time Variance Authority.
+Jackman and Keen reprised their roles in the Marvel Studios film Deadpool & Wolverine (2024), which continues some storylines from Logan.
+In the film, Wade Wilson visits Logan's grave in North Dakota before using his adamantium skeleton to fight off a team of agents from the Time Variance Authority.
 Later, an older and more mature Laura motivates an alternate version of Logan by referencing her experiences with her father.